Zachhi/FlockingBoids-VS/README.md

 # Flocking Boids
-This program simulates how fish behave (flock) in large groups, how they run from predators, avoid obstacles, borders, and more.
+This program simulates how fish behave in large groups, run from predators, avoid obstacles, avoid borders, and more.

 **Note: This version requires Visual Studio.
 If you do not have access to Visual Studio, here is a version for linux and windows that requires no setup: https://github.com/Zachhi/FlockingBoids-Windows-Linux**